Emilio Colón: Career

 Colón's recordings are featured on the Enharmonic, Centaur, Zephyr, and Lyras labels.
 Colón currently records for Klavier as solo cellist, chamber musician, conductor, and composer under the label.Colón's arrangements, editions and original compositions are published by Masters Music Publications and H.P.
 Music Publications.

 As the second youngest faculty member to be appointed in the history of the Jacobs School of Music at Indiana University, Colón is also known as a pedagogue.
 He has offered courses at the Conservatoire de Paris, the Geneva Conservatoire, the Franz Liszt Academy of Music, and Toho Gakuen in Tokyo.
 He is also on faculty at the International Festival-Institute at Round Top in Texas and Chamber Music Unbound at the Mammoth Lakes Music Festival in California.

 As President of the American Cello Institute, he is the founder and artistic director of its main project, the International Chamber Orchestra of Puerto Rico.
 A 501(c)3 non-profit organization, it has won consecutive awards from the National Endowment for the Arts, National Endowment for the Humanities, and Puerto Rican Foundation for the Humanities, and awards from the Titin Foundation and Flamboyan Foundation for providing free access to the arts through concerts, young artist fellowships and outreach events for underserved communities in Puerto Rico and throughout the Caribbean, US and Canada through educational televised programming.

-As host and producer of the television series “Beethoven in the Caribbean” and “Music and Puerto Rico,” Emilio is an advocate of making classical music accessible and engaging in the digital world, appearing on CBS Puerto Rico, ABC USVI, NBC and the CW in markets in Puerto Rico, Caribbean, USA, Canada & Guam.
+As host and producer of the television series "Beethoven in the Caribbean" and "Music and Puerto Rico," Emilio is an advocate of making classical music accessible and engaging in the digital world, appearing on CBS Puerto Rico, ABC USVI, NBC and the CW in markets in Puerto Rico, Caribbean, USA, Canada & Guam.

 Education

 Colón received a bachelor's degree from the Puerto Rico Conservatory of Music in 1986 as a student of Joaquín Vidaechea, where he won the Pablo Casals Medal upon graduation.
 As a student and teaching assistant to the distinguished cellist and pedagogue Janos Starker, Colón earned a master's degree from the Indiana University Jacobs School of Music in 1989.
 He won first prize at the Las Americas Festival Solo Competition.
 Colón plays on an Amati Cello from 1690 and a Dominique Peccatte bow.

-The given name of Emilio Colón is Emilio Waldo Colón.
+The given name of Emilio Colón is Emilio W. Colón.
 Colón, or Professor Colón, as he is affectionately called by his students at Indiana University.